 Langtang Gosaikunda Trek – A Pilgrims Tour in Nepal

-There will be a chance to visit Yak cheese farm in Kyangin Gompa and Chandanbari.
-Moving ahead to Gosaikunda watch the sunset and sunrise over a multitude of glistening lakes of this sacred pilgrimage site for both Hindu and Buddhist.
-And then finally walk down to Dhunche before heading back to Kathmandu.
+There will be a chance to visit the Yak cheese farm in Kyangin Gompa and Chandanbari.
+Moving ahead to Gosaikunda, you can watch the sunset and sunrise over a multitude of glistening Lakes of this sacred pilgrimage site for both Hindus and Buddhists.
+Then finally you will walk down to Dhunche before heading back to Kathmandu.

 HIGHLIGHTS OF LANGTANG GOSAIKUND TREK